I'm a professor of computer

 & Operations Research, 51(2014) pp 282-301.

-a search tree, and may not give an upper bound tight enough for pruning search
+and may not give an upper bound tight enough for pruning search space.
+We thus

 in less than 7 days on an INTEL